hirokazutei/react-native-kinpaku-ui/.doc/Button.md

  * @param props - properties
  *
  * Required:
- * @param props.title - title of the button
+ * @param props.label - label of the button
  * @param props.onPress - onPress event of the button
  *
  * Optional: